jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (a) confirm, vary, or reverse the decision appealed against; or (b) in the case of an order suspending a licence or certificate of approval, vary the period of the suspension; or (c) refer the matter back to the Licensing Authority with directions to him or her to reconsider the whole or any specified part of the matter.
-(5) Subject to any order of the court, every decision of the Licensing Authority against which an appeal is made continues in force and has effect according to its tenor pending the determination of the appeal.
+(5) Subject to any order of the court, every decision of a Licensing Authority against which an appeal is made continues in force and has effect according to its tenor pending the determination of the appeal.

 ### 103 Appeals to High Court on questions of law only
 If a party to proceedings before the District Court under section 102 is dissatisfied with any determination of the court as being erroneous in point of law, the party may, with the leave of the High Court, appeal to the High Court on a question of law only.